-A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a company is achieving key business objectives and is used in AX 2012 R3.
+A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a company is achieving key business objectives, and it's used in AX 2012 R3.
 Organizations use KPIs to evaluate their success at reaching goals.
 KPIs and Business Intelligence are preconfigured in AX 2012 R3 and include a selection of pre-built Business Intelligence (BI) solutions; the BI tools consist of:

-- Role centers or dashboards that include more than 24 predefined role centers for the various users within the organization.
+- Dashboards that include more than 24 predefined role centers for the various users within the organization.

 - Analysis cubes or analytics for 19 analysis SSAS cubes to provide access to finance, supply chain, manufacturing, professional services, and business process data access.
 These cubes include KPIs from demand forecasting, general ledger, accounts payable, and accounts receivable to workflows.